Welcome! This page is undergoing an update BIG, EXCITING NEWS INCOMING SHORTLY

 PARKING: This is free at the Trafalgar Terrace car park (with a donation box for local causes).
 On Broad Haven’s seafront, turn off the main road at the Galleon Inn and head away from the beach.
 The car park is 1/4 of a mile on the left.
 Once parked, leave the car park, turn left, and follow the pavement for 30 yards to the main boardwalk entrance.

-DOGS: These are welcome, but as the boardwalk is a safe route to school, used by many children, it is imperative that dog mess is cleared and removed.
+DOGS: These are welcome on the boardwalk if on a leash at all times to minimize avoid disturbance of our wildlife.
+The boardwalk is a safe route to school used by many children, it is imperative that dog mess is picked up, removed and disposed of responsibly.
 Thank you.

 Constitution 2017

-A grant in 2015 from SITA Trust and a donation from the landowners in 2016 together enabled the group to refurbish the entire boardwalk with non-slip decking.
+A grant in 2015 from SITA Trust and a donation from the Messrs.
+R and R Raymond, the landowners in 2016 together enabled the group to refurbish the entire boardwalk with non-slip decking.
 The pathways leading from the boardwalk to the picnic meadow have also been improved.

-This volunteer group is committed to helping to protect, conserve and enhance the Slash Pond Boardwalk in Broad Haven for all to enjoy.
-Membership of the group is open to all.
+This volunteer group is committed to helping to protect, conserve and enhance the Slash Pond Community Nature Reserve in Broad Haven for all responsible visitors for the appreciation of nature.

 What?